skraft9/skraft9/README.md

 ## BBP Highlights

-- **API Security** – Discovered an unauthenticated IDOR vulnerability in a production API, allowing for the enumeration of over 300 active insurance policies.
+- **API Security** – Found a vulnerability in a production API that allows for the enumeration of over 300 active insurance policies.

 - **Vulnerability Research** – Discovered over a dozen vulnerabilities in Elastic software.